akn714/tryhackme/notes.md

 * Forgrounding process
   * processes or commands can be forgrounded using `fg [PID]` command
   * PID can be found using `ps` command

+#### [12 jan 2024]
+* `cron` is a process
+* Crontab is one of the processes that is started during boot, which is responsible for facilitating and managing cron jobs.

+##### package installation
+* first we have to add GPG (Gnu Privacy Guard) keys of the software that has to be downloaded
+  * for example: downlading sublime text
+  * first we need to add the GPG key for the developers of Sublime Text 3 `wget -qO - https://download.sublimetext.com/sublimehq-pub.gpg | sudo apt-key add -`
+* Now that we have added this key to our trusted list, we can now add Sublime Text 3's repository to our apt sources list.
+A good practice is to have a separate file for every different community/3rd party repository that we add.
+  * Let's create a file named sublime-text.list in /etc/apt/sources.list.d and enter the repository information like so:
+  * `touch sublime-text.list`
+  * And now use Nano or a text editor of your choice to add & save the Sublime Text 3 repository into this newly created file:
+  * `echo 'deb https://download.sublimetext.com/ apt/stable/' > sublime-text.list`
+* After we have added this entry, we need to update apt to recognise this new entry -- this is done using the `apt update` command
+* Once successfully updated, we can now proceed to install the software that we have trusted and added to apt using `apt install sublime-text`

+##### removing packages
+Removing packages is as easy as reversing.
+This process is done by using the `add-apt-repository --remove ppa:PPA_Name/ppa` command or by manually deleting the file that we previously added to.
+Once removed, we can just use `apt remove [software-name-here]` i.e. `apt remove sublime-text`